-The Social Science Division provides dynamic educational opportunities to a diverse population, emphasizing knowledge, skills, and personal enrichment and empowering students to meet the challenges of a rapidly changing world.
+The Social and Behavioral Science Division provides dynamic educational opportunities to a diverse population, emphasizing knowledge, skills, and personal enrichment and empowering students to meet the challenges of a rapidly changing world.

-Associate in Arts (AA) Degree in Philosophy - prepares students for transfer to a university by providing a basic knowledge and analytical skill in philosophy.
-The study of philosophy aims to cultivate wisdom and understanding regarding the most basic and foundational elements of human experience, pursued through the application of rational argument and critical thinking.
+- Associate in Arts (AA) degree in Philosophy - prepares students for transfer to a university by providing a basic knowledge and analytical skill in philosophy.
 This degree provides a strong foundation for students planning to pursue university studies in philosophy, law, education, communications, science, and art, among others.

-Associate of Arts Degree in Political Science - prepares students for transfer to a university and provides a basic knowledge of governments, politics, and social ideologies.
-This degree is not only intended for students wishing to become political scientists, but is also excellent preparation for pre-law.
+- Associate of Arts degree in Political Science - prepares students for transfer to a university and provides a basic knowledge of governments, politics, and social ideologies.
+This degree is not only intended for students wishing to become political scientists, but it is also excellent preparation for pre-law.

 Courses are also offered in the subjects of: Anthropology (ANT), Geography (GPH), Nutrition (NTR), Orientation (ORI), and Religious Studies (REL).